Port Arthur, Texas

 Map Showing Location of Port Arthur in East Texas

 Interactive Map of Port Arthur Texas (courtesy of Google)

 Other East Texas Attractions

-While visiting the Port Arthur area, tourists may want to take other interesting day trips in several directions:
+While visiting the Port Arthur area, tourists may want to take other interesting day trips:

 - Livingston - Polk County Memorial Museum, Pedigo Park, Trade Days, Locomotive No. 5, Lake Livingston, Sam Rayburn Reservoir

 - Coldspring - Davy Crockett National Forest, Sam Houston National Forest, Lake Livingston, Double Lake Recreational Area